CONVERTING TO DIGITAL TV Updated on 02/24/2007 by Russ Munch

 What do I need to do to be ready for the end of analog TV broadcasting

-The Web page http://www.dtv.gov/consumercorner.html contains the following article titled “What do I need to do to be ready for the end of analog TV broadcasting?”
+The following was extracted from http://www.dtv.gov/consumercorner.html which contains an article titled “What do I need to do to be ready for the end of analog TV broadcasting?”

-“Because Congress mandated that the last day for full-power television stations to broadcast in analog would be February 17, 2009, over-the-air TV broadcasts will be in digital only after that date.
-If you have one or more televisions that receive free over-the-air television programming (with a roof-top antenna or “rabbit ears” on the TV), the type of TV you own is very important.
-A digital television (a TV with an internal digital tuner) will allow you to continue to watch free over-the-air programming after February 17, 2009.
+"Because Congress mandated that the last day for full-power television stations to broadcast in analog would be June 12, 2009, all over-the-air TV broadcasts will be in digital after that date.
+If you have one or more televisions that receive free over-the-air television programming (with a roof-top antenna or "rabbit ears" on the TV), the type of TV you own is very important.
+A digital television (a TV with an internal digital tuner) will allow you to continue to watch free over-the-air programming.
 However, if you have an analog television, you will need a digital-to-analog converter box to continue to watch broadcast television on that set.
 This converter box will also enable you to see any additional multicast programming that your local stations are offering.
+Do not wait until June to prepare.
+Many stations may be converting early and you need to be ready beforehand.
+Apply now for coupons and purchase and hookup your digital to analog converter box.
+Start receiving the benefits of digital today.

 To help consumers with the DTV transition, the Government established the Digital-to-Analog Converter Box Coupon Program.
 The National Telecommunications and Information Administration (NTIA), a part of the Department of Commerce, administers this program.
 Every U.S. household is eligible to receive up to two coupons, worth $40 each, toward the purchase of eligible digital-to-analog converter boxes.
-You will be able to request the coupons beginning in January of 2008.
 The coupons may only be used for eligible converter boxes sold at participating consumer electronics retailers, and the coupons must be used at the time of purchase.
-Manufacturers estimate that digital-to-analog converter boxes will sell from $50 to $70 each.
+Manufacturers estimate that digital-to-analog converter boxes sell from $40 to $70 each.
 This is a one-time cost.
-For more information on the Digital-to-Analog Converter Box Coupon Program, visit the NTIA’s website at http://www.ntia.doc.gov/dtvcoupon/, or call 1-888-388-2009 (voice) or 1-877-530-2634 (TTY).
+For more information on the Digital-to-Analog Converter Box Coupon Program, visit the NTIA’s website at www.dtv2009.gov, or call 1-888-388-2009 (voice) or 1-877-530-2634 (TTY)

-Cable and satellite TV subscribers with analog TVs hooked up to their cable or satellite service should not be affected by the February 17, 2009 cut-off date for full-power analog broadcasting.
-(True if you have a digital cable box or a satellite cable box.)”
+Cable and satellite TV subscribers with analog TVs hooked up to their cable or satellite service should not be affected by the June 12, 2009 cut-off date for full-power analog broadcasting.
+(True if you have a Comcast cable card in you set top box or a vendor's satellite set top box.)”

 Televisions Services in the San Jose, CA Area